jburgy/jburgy.github.io/docs/_posts/2023-02-24-what-forth-again.md

 ```
 This might also be a good time to point out that our stacks grow _downwards_ to match x86 `push`/`pop` conventions.

-Then I hit an [issue](https://github.com/emscripten-core/emscripten/issues/6708) where emscripten decided to not
+Then I hit an [issue](https://github.com/emscripten-core/emscripten/issues/6708) where Emscripten decided to not
 implement [syscall(2)](https://man7.org/linux/man-pages/man2/syscall.2.html).
 I threw a simplistic
 [shim](https://en.wikipedia.org/wiki/Shim_(computing)) together and moved on.
 Finally, I wrapped the whole thing
 in a thin [xterm-pty](https://xterm-pty.netlify.app/) layer and got a rather more heterogeneous clone of